-DAY 5 SUNDAY MAY 28 MEET REPATRIATED AFRICANS in NINGO/ PRAM-PRAM COMMUNITY
+DAY 4 SUNDAY JULY 14 MEET REPATRIATED AFRICANS in NINGO/PRAMPRAM COMMUNITY

 Free day good for final shopping leisure and more.
 Optional tour ready time 8:30 AM and return by 4 PM.
-We will leave hotel for a 45 mins to 1 hour drive to meet and network with repatriated Africans in the Ninggo/Prampram community by the city of Tema.
+Depart the hotel for 45-minute to 1-hour drive to meet and network with repatriated Africans in the Ninggo/Prampram community by the city of Tema.
 We will visit the African Ancestral Wall.
-It's 90 large portraits is meant to remind visitors of the power, courage and brilliance of those who have come before us.
+Its 90 large portraits are meant to remind visitors of the power, courage, and brilliance of those who have come before us.
 Lunch at Abomah's Ocean View Restaurant which serves local and continental meals.
-Return to hotel for a 4 PM Pool Party.
-7 PM Dinner at hotel or restaurant out in the East Legon.
-Various night life options.
-Overnight at MJ Grand hotel Accra. www.mjgrandhotelghana.com
+Return to the hotel for a 4 PM Pool Party.
+7 PM Dinner at a hotel or restaurant out in the East Legon.
+Various nightlife options.
+Overnight at MJ Grand Hotel Accra. www.mjgrandhotelghana.com